 - Full WAAS FMS integration and new, dual-channel digital flight control system

-- Compliance with global airspace modernization initiatives and provides modern platform for future growth requirements
+- Compliance with global airspace modernization initiatives and provides a modern platform for future growth requirements

 - Dual touchscreen display/controllers and an intuitive, graphical menu interface for ease of system interaction